 - Man O’ War at Pink Pigeon

-Why Do Most Car Accidents Happen in Kentucky?
+Why Do Most Car Crashes Happen in Kentucky?

 Why have the above statistics continued to climb year after year even though our motor vehicles are technologically safer than they’ve ever been?
 This is a question everyone must ask themselves when it comes to looking at auto safety as a whole, but also when thinking about any recent accidents they may have seen or been personally involved in.

 Here are some of the top causes of vehicle accidents in Kentucky and nationwide:

 - Drunk Driving.
 Hundreds of fatal crashes in Kentucky every year are a result of driving under the influence of alcohol.
 Considering that drinking and driving is completely preventable and illegal, these accidents should not occur at all.
 Alcohol severely impairs a driver’s ability to analyze what’s happening on the road and act accordingly.

 - Speeding.
 Speeding is one of the leading causes of most car accidents nationwide.
 Whenever a driver speeds, it becomes more difficult for them to slow down or stop should an emergency arise.